 A 1995 contribution from Jim and Jan Moran and JM Family Enterprises established the Jim Moran Institute for Global Entrepreneurship at the Florida State University College of Business with additional support through the years.
 Since 2011, further enhancements to the Institute and its outreach have been made possible by Jan Moran and The Jim Moran Foundation.

-The mission of the Jim Moran Institute is to cultivate, train and inspire entrepreneurial leaders through world-class education, leading-edge research and applied training, consulting and mentorship and public recognition.
+The mission of the Jim Moran Institute is to cultivate, train and inspire entrepreneurial leaders through world-class executive education, applied training, public recognition and leading-edge research.

 Faculty and staff provide students, faculty, entrepreneurs and business owners - at no charge - the tools and expertise necessary to develop strategies that establish and sustain advantages for businesses in today's competitive marketplace and to pursue new opportunities and innovations involving the start-up of new business ventures.